WillForEternity/CircleCrossNN/README.md

 - **Dynamic Memory Allocation**: Utilizes `safe_malloc` for memory management.
 - **Sigmoid Activation Function**: Implements both sigmoid and its derivative.
-- **Matrix Multiplication, Forward Propagation, and Backward Propagation**: Custom implementations for training.
+- **Matrix Multiplication, Forward Propagation, and Backward Propagation**: All done by hand
 - **Adaptive Learning Rate**: Implements a decay-based learning rate adjustment.
 - **Random Image Generation**: Creates cross and circle images for training and testing.
 - **Console-based Visualization**: Displays generated images in the console.